-Project Number: 2023-U26 Utilities: Water Service Line Replacement NEW
+Project Number: 2023-U26 Utilities: Water Service Line Replacement NEW Description: Replacement of v waters service lines

 Justification: This action is required to comply with Michigan's Lead and Copper Rule (LCR).
 In the event that no or limited lead service lines are in street construction area, lead services lines that have been identified in other areas of the city will be replaced.
 Newly added due to expanded asset management plan including more utility detail related to lead service line replacement.